near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 ### Minting your NFTs

+A smart contract can define an initialization method that can be used to set the contract's initial state.
-The NFT contract should be initialized before usage, but for now we'll initialize with the default metadata:
+In our case, we need to initialize the NFT contract before usage.
+For now, we'll initialize it with the default metadata.

+> **Note:** each account has a data area called `storage`, which is persistent between function calls and transactions.
+> For example, when you initialize a contract, the initial state is saved in the persistent storage.

 ```bash
 near call $ID new_default_meta '{"owner_id": "'$ID'"}' --accountId $ID